-priate court orders to protect, as necessary, privacy rights and privilege rights.240 Prior to the disclosure of evidence obtained in a criminal investigation, the process identified in Wagg requires the Crown to be notified and provided the opportunity to review the materials for third-party privacy and public interest concerns.241
+investigation, prior to use or disclosure in any other proceeding, the principles and screening process identified in D.P. v.
+Wagg238 should be applied to obtain the appropriate court orders to protect, as necessary, privacy rights and privilege rights.239 Prior to the disclosure of evidence obtained in a criminal investigation, the process identified in Wagg requires the Crown to be notified and provided the opportunity to review the materials for third-party privacy and public interest concerns.240

-Regulatory bodies also have the ability to compel the production of evidence through enforcement provisions in the governing legislation.242 In addition to the power to compel, the regulatory body may have the power to control subsequent disclosure and use of the compelled evidence.243 It is important to note, however, that where a regulatory body seeks access to criminal investigation materials, it must also comply with the general principles in Wagg and provide the Crown the opportunity to raise public interest concerns that may militate against production.244
+Regulatory bodies also have the ability to compel the production of evidence through enforcement provisions in the governing legislation.241 In addition to the power to compel, the regulatory body may have the power to control subsequent disclosure and use of the compelled evidence.242 It is important to note, however, that where a regulatory body seeks access to criminal investigation materials, it must also comply with the general principles in Wagg and provide the Crown the